tarekziade/blog/entries/mozilla-presence.rst

-The discussion was initiated with this simple question: if you are not currently running social application *Foo* on your phone, how hard would it be for your friends to know if you're available and to send you an instant notification to reach you out ?
+The discussion was initiated with this simple question: if you are not currently running social application *Foo* on your phone, how hard would it be for your friends to know if you're available and to send you an instant notification to reach you ?

 A few definitions